ARCHIVED: Indiana University Data Center Firewall

 Ensuring you're a member of a Firewall Group

 Note: If your group already has a Policy ID for the firewall, proceed to Adding, changing, and deleting a firewall policy.

 Before submitting a firewall policy request or using the Policy Viewer, you need to be a member of a valid ADS group account.
-If you do not already have one, ask your LSP to create the account and add users.
+If you do not already have one, ask your IT Pro to create the account and add users.

 When accessing the UITS Firewall Request Page, if you are not a member of a Firewall Group, you will see a page titled "Welcome to the UITS Firewall Request Page".
 Fill out the page and submit the form, completing the following fields: